michael-benin-CN/gifshot/README.md

 - The `canvas` API to create a dynamic image from an HTML5 video, or images

-- `Web workers` to process the gif frames
+- `Web workers` to process the GIF frames

 - `Typed Arrays` to handle binary image data